La Pointe in Ashland County, Wisconsin — The American Midwest (Great Lakes)

 The origins of the birchbark canoe are told in the oral traditions of the Ojibwe people.
 The spirit Winneboujou was searching for his mother.
 He did not know that she had become a spirit to be with his father, the West Wind.
 Winneboujou was told that a large fish swallowed his mother while she was walking along Lake Superior.
 He walked along the shore, weeping that he could not swim far enough to search for the fish.
 Four trees, the White Birch, Black Spruce, White Ash, and White Cedar, heard him weeping and pitied him.
 They showed him how to use their wood, bark, and roots to fashion a canoe to carry him on the lake and search for his mother.

 Native American canoes were efficient and well suited for traveling and gathering food along Wisconsin's lakes and rivers.
 Europeans quickly recognized the utility of the birchbark canoes and used them to build the Great Lakes fur trade and to explore deep into the territory that became Wisconsin.
-The fourteen passenger “Montreal Canoe,” which carried four tons, became common on the Great Lakes and larger rivers.
-Smaller canoes were used on smaller waterways.
+The fourteen passenger “Montreal Canoe,”

 “It is no small labor to make a canoe, in which there is much symmetry and measurement; and it is a curious sight.” - Jacques Sabrevois de Bleury, French commandant in Detroit, 1714